-- Reducing or removing barriers to learning by providing an education that promotes positive relationships and supports boys in reaching their full potential. - Developing key concepts, language skills, strategies and understanding to enable Boys to make positive lifestyle choices now and in their future

-- Developing the key concepts and skills that both support and transcend academic learning and are essential to employability, within a rapidly changing global economy. - Developing an understanding of sex and relationships that will affect them throughout life, highlighting sexual issues and the balance of "power" in relationships.
+- Reducing or removing barriers to learning by providing an education that promotes positive relationships and supports pupils in reaching their full potential. - Developing key concepts, language skills, strategies and understanding to enable pupils to make positive lifestyle choices now and in their future - Developing the key concepts and skills that both support and transcend academic learning and are essential to employability, within a rapidly changing global economy. - Developing an understanding of sex and relationships that will affect them throughout life, highlighting sexual issues and the balance of "power" in relationships.
 Further sex education will be delivered in science lessons.

 The values and ethos of the school will not only be made explicit in PSHRE, but they will also at times be shaped by what happens in PSHRE.
-It is the planned provision through which we promote both the present and future personal and economic wellbeing of our Boys.
-The PSHRE programme is embedded within other efforts to ensure children and Boys have positive relationships with adults, feel valued and where those who are most vulnerable are identified and supported.
+It is the planned provision through which we promote both the present and future personal and economic wellbeing of our pupils.
+The PSHRE programme is embedded within the school to ensure the pupils have positive relationships with adults, feel valued, and provides support, information and guidance to ensure pupils who are the most vulnerable are identified and supported.

-Bramfield House School provides opportunities for children and Boys to make real decisions about their lives, to take part in activities that simulate adult choices and where they can demonstrate their ability to take responsibility for their decisions.
+Bramfield House School provides opportunities for children and young people to make decisions about their lives, to take part in activities that prepare the pupils for their adult life, and when appropriate they can demonstrate their ability to take responsibility for their decisions, by reflecting on their choices with key adults across the school.